 Yes, neighbors can and will file a civil suit over bamboo encroachment and damages.

-One lawsuit in 2017 led to judgements from both sides in the amount of $11,000.
+One lawsuit in 2017 led to judgments from both sides for $11,000.
 These were later thrown out in appeals when the court found the encroachment wasn’t intentional.

-Another case from 2010 in Connecticut ended in a similar fashion.
-A lot of time and money was spent on both the defendant and plaintiff’s sides only to have the judge determine the bamboo invasion wasn’t intentional.
+Another case from 2010 in Connecticut ended similarly.
+A lot of time and money was spent on both the defendant’s and plaintiff’s sides only to have the judge determine the bamboo invasion wasn’t intentional.

 Save yourself the worry.
-Put down barrier and keep on good terms with your neighbor.
+Put down barriers and keep on good terms with your neighbor.